Tonheim-Halvorsen-Unity-Development/Edutainment-Escape-Room/README.md

 # Edutainment Escape Room

-- Download from Github
+- Download as .zip from GitHub, or import in some other way
-- Open in Unity Hub to access project.
+- Unpack the folder
+- To access project file download Unity Hub and create project by opening folder
+- To play game run Edutainment Escape Room.exe which can be found inside the Game Folder